ebzzry/ebzzry.github.io/en/fkd/emacs-mail.md

 password.
 However, if you are using [2-step authentication](https://www.google.com/landing/2step/), use an [application-specific](https://accounts.google.com/IssuedAuthSubTokens) password for the password field.
-Take note, that `~/Maildir` is the default directory that Mail Transfer Agents (MTA) which use the [maildir](https://en.wikipedia.org/wiki/Maildir) format use, to store data.
+Take note, that `~/Maildir` is the default directory that Mail Transfer Agents (MTA) will use to store data.

 ### <a name="fetchexecution"></a> Execution